 - itchiness on the outside of your vagina

 Some cases of bacterial vaginosis go away on their own, but others require antibiotics.
 You can reduce your risk of getting bacterial vaginosis by not douching, which can upset the balance of good and bad bacteria in your vagina.
 Also, you can reduce your risk of bacterial vaginosis by using condoms consistently.

 Many women report noticing an ammonia-like smell early in their pregnancy.
 It’s unclear why this happens, but it’s likely related to changes in diet or infection.

 Certain foods, such as asparagus, can affect the smell of your urine.
 When pregnant, some women start to crave foods they don’t usually eat.
 Doctors aren’t exactly sure why this happens.

 If you eat a new food that causes your urine to smell different, you might notice the smell lingering due to dried urine around your vagina or in your underwear.
 This usually isn’t a cause for concern, but you may want to keep a food diary to help you track down which food is causing it.

-A 2014 study also found that pregnant women report an increased sense of smell during their first trimester.
+A also found that pregnant women report an increased sense of smell during their first trimester.
 That means you may just be noticing the normal smell of your urine.

 In some cases, the unusual smell could be the result of bacterial vaginosis.
 While this usually isn’t serious in women who aren’t pregnant, bacterial vaginosis is linked to premature birth and low birth weights.
 If you’re pregnant and notice any symptoms of bacterial vaginosis, contact your doctor immediately.